Where: Public city streets with established paved shoulders and established curbs. No private roads, alleys, or

 The City would also like to remind anyone performing landscape maintenance services that blowing and leaving landscape vegetation and lawn debris on a public street, gutter, or sidewalk is a violation of the Chico Municipal Code.
 These materials should be picked up and disposed of properly.

 Street sweepers cannot collect large piles of leaves.
 As such, street sweeping is suspended during the leaf drop season.
 However, the City may modify the routes to sweep major arterial and collector streets during this time.

 Where: All public City streets, subject to City Code in the More Information section below.

 Why: Provides a convenient option for residents to dispose of their leaves.
 Prevents debris from entering storm drain systems, creeks and streams.
 Helps prevent localized flooding and keeps our waterways clean and safe.

 This program collects and recycles all leaves for City residents during the fall and winter leaf pick-up season.

 Leaves should be piled on the shoulder a few feet away from the front of the property line.
 Place piles away from the curb to allow storm water to drain.
 Do not block storm drain inlets, bike lanes, vehicle lanes, or driveways.

 Section 8.12.120 C. entitled “Seasonal Leaf Pickup Program” of the Chico Municipal Code prohibits all property owners, managers, and landscapers servicing commercial or multifamily properties with 3 or more units from depositing leaves in the streets adjacent to these properties.
-For these properties, the City encourages the use of curbside yard waste containers, the City’s compost facility located at 4441 Cohasset Road, open Tuesday through Saturday from 8 a.m. – 4 p.m, or commercial leaf drop-off locations.
+For these properties, the City encourages the use of curbside yard waste containers, or the Compost Facility located at 4441 Cohasset Road, open Tuesday through Saturday from 8 a.m. – 4 p.m.

 For leaf pick-up information, please call the Leaf Pickup Hotline at (530) 894-4205.